 At Entelo, the security of your data and your compliance with legal requirements is our top priority.
 Entelo’s platform has robust security measures in place to safeguard the transmission and storage of the information you share with us.

-Entelo has completed SOC2 Type I compliance.
+Entelo has completed SOC2 Type II compliance.
 This type of compliance addresses security of customer data and the reliability of Entelo’s systems.
 From Sales to Engineering, and everything in between, we go through yearly audits to make sure that your data is secure.

 Skyhigh Networks performs objective and thorough evaluations of the enterprise-readiness of cloud services based on a detailed set of criteria developed in conjunction with the Cloud Security Alliance (CSA).
 Services designated as Skyhigh Enterprise-Ready are the services receiving the highest CloudTrust™ Ratings, which fully satisfy the most stringent requirements for data protection, identity verification, service security, business practices, and legal protection.

 The European Union’s General Data Protection Regulation (GDPR) took effect on May 25, 2018.
 The GDPR extends the reach of the European Union’s data protection laws and establishes many new requirements for organizations that fall under its scope.
-Entelo has already obtained a SOC 2 Type 2 report, is currently in compliance with the EU/US Privacy Shield framework, and has undergone an ISO 27001 Stage 1 review.
+Entelo has already obtained a SOC 2 Type 2 report and is currently in compliance with the EU/US Privacy Shield framework.
 Entelo is GDPR compliant as of May 25, 2018.

 We don’t hold on to your passwords – we never even see them.
 Entelo never stores user passwords.
 We utilize a one-way, cryptographic hashing algorithm known as Bcrypt, an industry standard for password hashing.